Skip to content

 Be careful here!
 JST connectors can sometimes be delicate, so use caution and be sure not to break it off your PCB!
 CannonKeys will not be responsible for damages that occur due to forces applied to your JST connector!

 1. Now we need to connect the PCB to the daughterboard.
-Ensuring that the JST cable is aligned with the JST connector on the PCB, insert the cable into the connector.
+Ensuring that the JST or Molex cable is aligned with the connector on the PCB, insert the cable into the connector.
+If building a BakenekoGO, the battery cable should already be inserted to the PCB.

 2. Flip the PCB over horizontally to orient it properly.
-Be sure not to cause any stress to the JST cable or connectors as you do this.
+Be sure not to cause any stress to the JST/Molex cable or connectors as you do this.

-3. Tuck the JST cable under the PCB and lower the assembly.
+3. Tuck the JST/Molex cable under the PCB and lower the assembly.

 Final Assembly